 Fax to (512) 936-0331

-E-mail to TAA@twc.texas.gov
+Email to TAA@twc.texas.gov

 Boards also must be aware that a TAA training request will not be approved until the justification has been approved.

-Boards must ensure there is a system in place to pay TAA-approved training providers—whether or not the providers are on the Statewide List of Eligible Training Providers.
+Boards must ensure that there is method for paying TAA-approved training providers regardless of whether the providers are on the Statewide List of Eligible Training Providers.

 C-304: Statewide Commuting Area

-Boards must be aware that the “local commuting area” is defined as 50 miles.
+Boards must be aware that the “local commuting area” is defined as 25 miles one way.
+Boards will be notified if the state adopts a new commuting distance.

 Boards must ensure that Workforce Solutions Office staff uses the following metrics: